Roses of Picardy: Recordings

 Among the earliest commercial recordings were those by the tenors Lambert Murphy in 1917, Ernest Pike in 1918 and John McCormack in 1919.
 There are more than 150 recordings of the song sung in English and versions in Finnish, French, Spanish and German.
 There are also many instrumental versions, for example for piano, violin, string ensemble, jazz band and numerous different types of orchestra.

 After the Second World War, the American jazz artist Sidney Bechet, a long-time resident in France, popularised a Swing version, and it was also recorded by the French popular singer Yves Montand.
-Singer, Dorothy Squires recorded various versions of the song.
-In 1967 Vince Hill had a Top 20 hit with the song.In 2001, the folk stylist June Tabor recorded a version for her album Rosa Mundi.
+Singer Dorothy Squires recorded various versions of the song.
+In 1967 Vince Hill had a Top 20 hit with the song.
+In 2001, the folk stylist June Tabor recorded a version for her album Rosa Mundi.
 In 2011 the Canadian tenor Ben Heppner recorded the song for BMG and the tenor Alfie Boe recorded it for the soundtrack of the British period drama television series Downton Abbey.

-Listen to the song

-You can use the following links to listen to the song being performed: